wtyeung/n8n-nodes-memory-redis-isolated/README.md

 ## Features

-- **User Isolation**: Chat histories are isolated per user using hashed user IDs
+- **Workflow Isolation**: Chat histories are isolated per workflow using hashed workflow IDs
 - **Queue Mode Compatible**: Designed specifically for n8n queue mode where simple in-memory storage doesn't work reliably
 - **Dedicated Credentials**: Uses its own credential type, not shared with regular Redis operation nodes
 - **Session Management**: Supports session TTL and context window length
-- **Secure**: User IDs are hashed (SHA-256) and only the first 10 characters are used as prefix
+- **Secure**: Workflow IDs are hashed (SHA-256) and only the first 10 characters are used as prefix

 ## Operations